CN-TU/pysdoclust/README.md

 Tests and Experiments conducted for the paper:
 **SDOclust: Clustering with Sparse Data Observers**

+Please, if you use SDOclust, refer to the original work as:

+        F. Iglesias, T. Zseby, A. Hartl, A. Zimek. *SDOclust: Clustering Based on Sparse Data Observers*.
+16th International Conference on Similarity Search and Applications, SISAP 2023.
+Oct 9-11, A Coruña, Spain.
+To be published...

+(SDOclust was awarded with the "Best Student Paper Finalist" in [SISAP 2023](https://www.sisap.org/2023/) !!)

-Please, note that [tables], [plots] and [cddiag] folders contain results as provided in the paper.
+Note that [tables], [plots] and [cddiag] folders contain results as provided in the paper.
 By running the scripts below, files with results will be overwritten.

 ## Main python files
 - *dependencies.py*: installs required python packages